HeryLong/ChineseWordSegment/README.md

 2: add `import ChineseWordSegment.WordSegment` in the class you will use this library,

-3: call `WordSegment.addDictionary(dictionaryFile)` to add dictioanry file.
+3: call `WordSegment.addDictionary(dictionaryFile)` to add dictioanry file your download from [self-made-dictionary](./self-made-dictionary).

 4: call `WordSegment.segment(sentence)` to segment the input sentence into seperate words.